 - 9. Half-hour adjournment debates in the Chamber are intended to be an exchange between the Member who has the debate and the Minister.
 Other Members may make a speech in the debate only with the permission of both the Member and Minister concerned, secured in advance of the debate.
 If such permission is granted, the Chair must be notified.
 These restrictions apply also to half-hour debates in Westminster Hall, but not to longer debates there.
 They may be disapplied in the Chamber, at the Chair's discretion, if an adjournment debate starts unusually early. - 10.
-Members are not required to get agreement in advance before making an intervention in speeches in these debates: it is entirely up to the Member who has the floor whether to accept a request to intervene.
+You are not required to get agreement in advance before making an intervention in speeches in these debates: it is entirely up to the Member who has the floor whether to accept a request to intervene.
 But opposition frontbenchers may not intervene in their shadow capacity in either the backbench or ministerial speech in a half-hour adjournment debate, even if it starts early and therefore lasts longer than half an hour.
 The same applies in half-hour Westminster Hall debates.
-A Member who intervenes at any point in such a debate should remain in the Chamber for the entirety of it.